-MRPC CURRENTLY OFFERS THE FOLLOWING SHOOTING SPORTS.
+MRPC CURRENTLY OFFERS THE FOLLOWING SHOOTING DISCIPLINES.

 Everyone is invited to participate, just click on the Director's email and he will get you lined out before the next practice.